tkellen/kwm/README.md

-# YAKB
+# KFE
-> Yet Another Kubernetes Bootstrap
+> Kubernetes for Everyone

 ## Description
 This is a learning exercise in operationalizing Kubernetes.

-The goal of this project is to provide a single-file bootstrap script for configuring a highly available Kubernetes cluster that can be used in any hosting environment.
-It intentionally avoids cloud-provider-specific functionality.
+The goal of this project is to provide a single-file bootstrap script for configuring a production-ready high availability Kubernetes cluster that can be used in any hosting environment.
+It also aims to document the process so thoroughly that anyone could understand it.

 ## TODO
 1. Finish getting DNS running.
 2. Front the whole thing with [Traefik].
 3. Finish writing docs.
-4. Parameterize yakb, right now it runs everything at once.
+4. Parameterize kfe, right now it runs everything at once.
 5. Start actually using this.

 ## Setup